Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     3. Does not have duplicate/redundant elements

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments: Repo/file/folder names should be informative and relevant to content, not class context (e.g., nrdowling/infant-gesture not nrdowling/d2m-project; infant-gestures.qmd not d2m-final.qmd).

-FIXED(REMEMBER TO DELATED!)
+            FIXED

 2. Maintain an informative and up-to-date README.md